Tinformant/Leet/README.md

 # All Tech Interview Related
 Everyday, it gets a little easier.
 But you gotta do it everyday.
-That's the hard part
+That's the hard part.

+## Recommended Order for Review
+1. LinkedList
+2. Tree
+3. BFS/DFS
+4. DP
+5. Binary Search + Two Pointer
+6. Greedy
+7. Design
+8. Bit Manipulation

 ## Resources for Grinding
 * bilibili: 花花酱